williamw520/toposort/Algorithm.md

 {a, b} {d} {c, e} | {f}
 {a, b} {d} {c, e} {f} |
 ```

-The sets `{a, b}`, `{d}`, `{c, e}`, `{f}` form a new graph, with the pairs of the sets
-(`{a, b}` -> `{d}`), (`{d}` -> `{c, e}`), (`{c, e}` -> `{f}`) forming the dependence links between the sets.
-The final order of the sets is a topological order since preceding sets have no
+The final sequence of sets `[{a, b}, {d}, {c, e}, {f}]` forms a valid topological order
-dependence on any of the sets coming after.
-Also the nodes of the preceding sets
-have no dependence on any nodes in the sets coming after.
+because each set contains nodes that do not depend on any nodes in the sets that follow.

-## Rationale
+## 5. Rationale

-Definition 1: A topological order of the nodes of a directed acyclic graph (DAG)
-is a linear node arrangement that each node has no dependence on any other nodes coming after it.

-Definition 2: When a node y depends on node x, node y has an incoming link from x,
-i.e. (x -> y).
-When node x is removed, the incoming link to y is removed as well.

-Definition 3: A root node in a graph is one that depends on no other nodes,
-i.e. it has no incoming link from others.

-Definition 4: A root set of a graph is a set consisting of only the root nodes,
+In any directed acyclic graph (DAG), there necessarily exists at least one node
-i.e. its members have no dependence on any remaining nodes in the graph.
+with no incoming links — that is, a node that does not depend on any other node in the graph.

-Definition 5: A set X has no dependence on the set Y when every member of set X has
-no dependence on any member of set Y. I.e. { x | x of X } -> { y | y of Y }, given
-none of y -> x.

-By the definition of a directed acyclic graph, there exist some nodes which depend on
-no other nodes.
-E.g. `a` and `b` above.
-These are the root nodes of the graph [def 3],
+Such nodes are referred to as root nodes.
+In the given example above, nodes `a` and `b`
-where graph traversal begins.
-These form the root set of the graph [def 4].
-E.g. `{a, b}`.
+satisfy this condition and collectively constitute the initial root set of the graph, `{a, b}`.

-Removing the nodes of a root set from the graph causes the remaining nodes
+Removing the nodes in a root set from the graph reduces the in-degree of each of their
-depending on them to have one less dependence, i.e. their incoming links are removed
-by one and their counts of incoming links decremented.
-The nodes with incoming links
-reaching 0 become the new root nodes now as they depend on no one [def 3].
+dependent nodes by one, effectively eliminating the corresponding incoming links.
+Any node whose in-degree reaches zero as a result becomes a new root node, as it
+no longer depends on any other node in the remaining graph.
+These newly uncovered
+root nodes collectively form the next root set.
+For instance, in the example above,
-The new root nodes form for a new root set [def 4].
-E.g. `{d}` above after the first round.
+node `{d}` becomes the root set after the first round.

-It follows that each root set removed during the iteration has no dependence
+It follows that each root set extracted during the iterative process is independent
-on any other root sets coming after it since its nodes have no dependence
+of all subsequent root sets.
+This is because the nodes within a given root set,
+by construction, have no dependencies on any nodes that remain in the graph —
-on the remaining nodes in the graph, which forms the subsequent root sets. [def 5].
+i.e., those nodes that will appear in later root sets.

-The successively removed root sets form a new graph with a dependency relationship
+The sequence of root sets extracted through successive iterations induces a higher-level
+graph structure, where each set can be viewed as a supernode.
+Directed links between
+these sets reflect inter-set dependencies derived from the original graph.
-where each preceding set has no dependence on the sets coming after. [def 5].
+In this induced graph, each set has no dependencies on any set that follows it
-The sequence of successively removed root sets in the new graph forms a topological order. [def 1].
+in the sequence, thereby forming a valid topological ordering at the set level.

 Q.E.D.

-### Dependence Free Subsets

-The nodes in a root set have no dependence among themselves since root nodes
-by definition depend on no other nodes [def 3].
-The dependence free nodes in a set
-allow parallel processing within the scope of the set.

-Subsequent root sets do depend on the previous root sets, thus serialized
-processing is still required among root sets following the topological order.

-### Topological Sorting of Nodes

-When the nodes of all the root sets are lining up in the topological order
-of the root sets, they also form a topological order as well.
-Since the sets
-are in topological order, by [def 5] the nodes in the preceding set have no
-dependence on the following sets, thus the nodes are in topological order [def 1].

-## Cyclic Node Detection

-A "rooted" list is used to track whether a node has become a root.
-When examining the immediate dependents of a root node to find the next set of roots,
-a dependent node found in the rooted list means it has become root before.
-That means a cycle exists in the graph linking an already rooted
-node as a dependent to another node.

-Instead of aborting the run, the traversing of the dependent node can be
-merely skipped.
-This stops going into the cycle and continues with the rest of the nodes.
-A partial list of the topological order sets will be produced.

-After the main iteration, any node not in the "rooted" list is part of a cycle
-since it's not reachable due to the prior cycle skipping logic.

-## Algorithm Detail

-- For a graph with N nodes, assign each node a node id, ranging from 0 to N-1.

-- Let dependents = [0..N](id list), array of lists of node id.
-  Each element of the array corresponds to a node indexed by its node id.
-  Each element is a list of node id depending on the node.

-- Let incomings = [0..N] of integer, array of counts of the incoming links of the nodes.
-  Node ids are used as array index.
-Count of 0 means the node has been removed from the graph.

-- Let rooted = [0..N] of boolean, array of flags indicating whether a node has become root.
-  Initialize it to all falses.
-Node ids are used as array index.

-- Let current_root_set = list of id, list of node id of the current root set in the current round.

-- Let next_root_set = list of id, the list of node id of the next root set in the next round.

-- Let result = list of sets, holding the topologically sort sets.
-Initialize it to empty.

-- Find the initial root set by scanning the incomings array for 0 count entries.
-  Collect the found node id and add them to current_root_set.

-- Run the loop.
+### 5a.
+Dependence Free Subsets

+Within each root set, the constituent nodes are mutually independent,
+as root nodes by definition have no incoming links.
+This mutual independence
+enables concurrent or parallel processing of the nodes within a set,
+providing opportunities for efficient parallel computation.

+Although nodes within a root set can be processed in parallel,
+the root sets themselves must be handled sequentially, as each set may
+depend on the completion of its predecessors in the topological sequence.

+### 5b.
+Topological Sorting of Nodes

+When the nodes from all root sets are concatenated in the order in which
+the sets were generated, the resulting sequence of nodes constitutes a
+valid topological ordering of the original graph.
+This follows directly
+from the fact that the root sets themselves are topologically ordered,
+and thus the nodes in any given set do not depend on nodes in subsequent sets.
+Further the nodes within each set are mutually independent.
+Consequently, the linearized sequence of nodes respects all dependency
+constraints of the graph, satisfying the conditions of a topological sort.

+## 6. Cyclic Node Detection

+To facilitate cycle detection, the algorithm maintains a boolean array,
+referred to as the `rooted` list, which records whether each node has ever been
+included in a root set.

+During the construction of successive root sets, the algorithm inspects
+the immediate dependents of each root node.
+If a dependent node is encountered
+that has already been marked as rooted, this indicates the presence of a
+cycle — specifically, a back link from a node within the cycle to an earlier node already processed.

+Rather than terminating the algorithm upon cycle detection, such cases are handled
+by simply skipping the traversal of already-rooted dependent nodes.
+This approach
+effectively bypasses the cyclic structure, allowing the algorithm to proceed with
+the acyclic portion of the graph.
+As a result, a partial topological sort may still be obtained.

+Upon completion of the algorithm, any node that has not been marked as rooted
+must necessarily belong to a cycle, as it could not be reached without violating acyclicity.

+## 7. Algorithm Detail

+- Given a directed acyclic graph with N nodes, assign each node a unique identifier,
+  `id`, where id ∈ {0,1,…,N−1}.

+- Define an array `dependents` of length N, where each element is a list of node id's
+  representing the nodes that are directly dependent on the node indexed by the
+  corresponding element.
+In other words, `dependents[i]` contains the list of nodes
+  that have incoming links from node i.

+- Define an array `incomings` of length N, where each element is the in-degree for
+  the corresponding node indexed by the node id.
+A value of zero indicates that
+  the node has been removed from the graph.

+- Define an array `rooted` of length N, with each element initialized to false.
+  This array tracks whether a node has been included in any root set during the
+  algorithm's execution.
+A value of true signifies that the node has been processed
+  as part of a root set.

+- Define a variable `current_root_set` to store the list of node id's representing
+  the root set for the current round.
+The root set consists of nodes that have no dependencies.

+- Define a variable `next_root_set` to temporarily store the set of root nodes identified
+  for the next round.

+- Define a variable `result` as a list of sets, initially empty, which will hold the
+  final topologically sorted root sets.

+- Initialize the first root set by scanning the `incomings` array to find nodes with
+  zero incoming links.
+Add these nodes to the `current_root_set`.

+- Execute the iteration loop to identify and remove root sets from the graph,
+  updating result with each successive root set.
 ```
     while current_root_set is not empty         [1]
         append the current_root_set to result